Dean of Engineering Office

 These scholarships are awarded to top domestic (Canadian and permanent resident) students.
 The value of these awards range from $17,500/year to $35,000/year.
-For more information on these awards, visit the Graduate Studies Office external awards web page.
+For more information on these awards, visit the Graduate Studies and Postdoctoral Affairs external awards web page.

 Ontario Graduate Scholarship

 The Ontario Graduate Scholarship (OGS) is a merit-based scholarship and is available to MASc and PhD students in all disciplines of academic study.
 The value of an OGS for one year is $5,000 per term; therefore, students can receive $10,000 (split over 2 terms) or $15,000 (split over 3 terms).

 Students must apply for the OGS at the institution where they want to hold it.
 For more information and how to apply, visit the Graduate Studies and Postdoctoral Affairs office Ontario Graduate Scholarship web page.

 OSAP provides various types of assistance based on financial need to eligible students.
 Assistance is intended to supplement, not to replace, the resources of students and their families.

 Waterloo provides a variety of bursaries for students who find themselves in financial need, including Graduate Birth and Parental Leave, Research Travel Assistantship, and Day Care Bursaries.
 For additional bursaries, emergency loans, and graduate scholarship resources please visit the Graduate Studies Office financial need funding webpage or the database web page.